-- is designed only for conventional use for agricultural work and is suitable for the spreading of dry, granular, prilled, and crystalline fertilisers and seed. - is attached to the tractor's 3-point hydraulic system (Cat II) and operated by one person. - must only be mounted on a transport frame approved by AMAZONEN-WERKE. - must not be used in combination with a caterpillar tractor. - Slopey terrain can be travelled as follows: - o Along the contours o Along the gradient
+- is designed only for conventional use for agricultural work and is suitable for the spreading of dry, granular, prilled, and crystalline fertilisers, seed as well as slug pellets. - is attached to the tractor's 3-point hydraulic system (Cat II) and operated by one person. - must only be mounted on a transport frame approved by AMAZONEN-WERKE. - must not be used in combination with a caterpillar tractor. - Slopey terrain can be travelled as follows: - o Along the contours o Along the gradient